MilosZivkovic/Parser/README.md

  - **access.log** - example log file that has proper format required by the app
  - **docker-database.sh** - executable shell script that will bootstrap mysql:8.0 server with proper database and database access
  - **test-instructions.txt** - original instructions for the project
+ - **solution.sql** - Solution of the sql questions.
+These scripts can also be found in src/main/resources/com/ef/repository/AccessLogRepository.xml

 ## Technologies